POS Hardware: Best Options for Small Business

 POS Receipt Printer

-A receipt printer is becoming more of an option than a necessity—according to a survey by GreenAmerica.org, 86% of consumers prefer digital receipts to paper receipts.
-However, any POS you purchase in 2023 will likely require a receipt printer.
+A receipt printer is becoming more of an option than a necessity—according to a survey by GreenAmerica.org, 34% of consumers would accept both paper and digital receipts equally.
+However, any POS you purchase in 2024 will likely require a receipt printer.
 You’ll see primarily thermal receipt printers, though if you print coupons, you might prefer a thermal transfer printer.
 This market is dominated by POS equipment heavyweights Epson and Star Micronics.
 Though they are not the only brands in the business, they tend to be the most dependable.

 Most receipt printers cost $300 to $600.
 Top-of-the-line receipt printers tend to have a higher print resolution, faster print speed, and a longer life, with features like automatic paper cutting and paper-saving functions.
 Take a deeper look at options here by reading our ranking of thermal receipt printers.